History

 In April 1989 the adjacent Raywood Conference Centre, also managed by the Education Department was sold, but some of the land managed by Raywood and known locally as Deanery Hill and a section of Cox Creek was retained for use by the Outdoor School.
 These properties, totaling 10.2 hectares brought the land managed by the Outdoor School to 32 hectares.

 The Cox Creek section of the school has been the site of considerable activity and student involvement since February 1997.
 The “Cox Creek Rehabilitation Project”, a cooperative project of the Deanery Community Landcare Group, began with funding from the Mt Lofty Ranges Catchment Program to remove 80 mature basket willows and subsequently revegetate the creek banks.
-Students and staff at Arbury Park continue to propagate and plant out local species into this area providing benefits for the local environment and the local community
+Students and staff at Arbury Park continue to propagate and plant local species into this area providing benefits for the local environment and the local community.
+Other projects that promote sustainability include, the construction in 2009 of 4 large tanks that store 340kL of harvested rainwater.

-Fire danger has always been part of the school’s management planning, and in November 2013, this planning proved invaluable when a fire burnt approximately 9 hectares of stringybark forest.
-Fire systems and the generous on ground help from CFS volunteers contained the fire with no damage to buildings.
+Fire danger has always been part of the school’s management planning.
+In November 2013, this planning proved to be invaluable when a fire burnt approximately 9 hectares of stringybark forest.
 The regeneration of the burnt bush reminds us of the resilience and complexity of our beautiful outdoor classroom.